-Most guys backpacking in New Zealand prefer to carry a backpack, especially so they can do multi-day hikes and go to more off-the-beaten track locations where a wheel suitcase will not suffice.
-Saying that, if you are more of a city-to-city guy, then a wheel luggage can prove to be smoother to carry around with you.
-Get more of the pros and cons between the two types of luggage on Backpack Vs Suitcase: Which should you take to New Zealand.
+Most guys backpacking in New Zealand prefer to carry a backpack, especially so they can do multi-day hikes and go to more off-the-beaten-track locations where a wheeled suitcase will not suffice.
+Saying that, if you are more of a city-to-city guy, then a piece of wheel luggage can prove to be smoother to carry around with you.
+Get more of the pros and cons of the two types of luggage on Backpack Vs Suitcase: Which should you take to New Zealand.

 Nevertheless, it’s important to choose a backpack that you can comfortably carry around, so pick the right backpack for your size.
 Get more tips in How to Choose a Good Backpack.